-Welcoming

-The Culture of Hospitality
+The Culture of Hospitalit

 Shipping Merchants (Kaisendonya)

 The Gateway to the Outside World at Niigata Port

 These merchants ushered in Kitamaebune and other trading ships, conducting business with the cargo they carried.
 Their establishments became hubs where top-quality products, information, and culture from across Japan converged.
-While the ships were docked, the merchants entertained sailors at Ryotei, Since the quality of hospitality directly impacted their business, Ryotei developed as significant establishments.
+While the ships were docked, the merchants entertained sailors at Ryotei.
+Since the quality of hospitality directly impacted their business, Ryotei developed as significant establishments.
 Some successful shipping merchants even became wealthy landowners themselves.

-Welcoming Guests

-The Spread of New Cultures and Information
+The Spread of New Cultures

-he Refinement of Culinary Traditions

-Traditional Restaurants (Ryotei)
+Traditional Restaurants (Rvotei)